We believe that the wearing of school uniform gives children a sense of belonging and identity, and reinforces our school community.

 Parents of children attending the school are expected to support this policy.

 The school uniform consists of:

-- Bottle green jumper or cardigan with school logo
+- Bottle green jumper or cardigan, school logo optional

 - White shirt or blouse (long sleeves), school logo optional

 - White polo shirt (short sleeves), school logo optional